 If you think that you have been involved in a situation that requires College intervention, please review the policies below to identify the steps needs to address your issue.

-Disability Services Grievance Procedure
+Accessibility Services Grievance Procedure

 It is the policy of Reading Area Community College (RACC) not to discriminate on the basis of disability.
 RACC has an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973.
 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving Federal financial assistance.